Michael Dyer Dominates First Day of WSOP Main Event Final Table, Joe Cada Still Alive

 In the meantime, Manion had lost a chunk of chips, primarily because he dared butt heads with Dyer.
 There was nothing particularly wrong with Manion’s play, it’s just that sometimes you get involved in hands and lose chips.
 Dyer, for his part, played a lot of hands yesterday, as one with a monster stack is able to do, though he never really got out of line.
 He did hit a lot of flops, but he played his hands well and read his opponents equally well.

-Just after 9:00pm was the final elimination of the day.
+Just after 9:00 pm was the final elimination of the day.
 Dyer raised to 1.2 million with J♥-8♥, John Cynn called with K♠-Q♠, and then Alex Lynskey shoved with 6♦-6♣.
 Dyer folded and Cynn pondered his decision, doing the math.
-He seemed to indicate that he didn’t really want to call with his hole cards, but the price was too good, so he made the call.
+He seemed to indicate that he didn’t really want to call with his hole cards, but the price was too good, so he called.
 Another race.

-The flop was 3♠-T♣-9♣, nothing for either man, but it added the Jacks as outs for Cynn to make a straight.
-The T♦ gave Cynn ever more outs, as now if another 9 came, Lynskey’s pair of Sixes would be counterfeited and Cynn would win with two pair and a better kicker.
+The flop was 3♠-T♣-9♣, nothing for either man, but it added the jacks as outs for Cynn to make a straight.
+The T♦ gave Cynn ever more outs, as now if another nine came, Lynskey’s pair of sixes would be counterfeited and Cynn would win with two pair and a better kicker.
 The river was the J♣, finishing the straight for Cynn and eliminating Lynskey in seventh place.